 - Select a high-quality dry food product that is less than 10 percent moisture.
 Quality does not improve with time, it deteriorates.
 Only settle for premium products.

 - Choose the right container to meet your needs.
 Is a 5-gallon bucket too heavy for you to lift easily?
-Do you need to use PETE bottles in order to stay in your budget and still get food stored?
+Do you need to use PETE bottles in order to stay within your budget and still get food stored?
 Are you looking for a container that will best preserve your food for the longest period of time?

 - Use the treatment method which will work best with the container you selected.

 It is that simple.
-Start building up your long term food storage today.
+Start building up your long-term food storage today.

 Thanks for being part of the solution!Jonathan and Kylene Jones